Greenforest I/O

 Live demo Cartilage nested-instantiation demo

-Reconfiguration should not arrive as global magic.
+Reconfiguration should not arrive through a hidden global controller.
 Regions should own and replace daughter regions through visible local ports.

 This browser/GPU demo shows tiled regions, local configuration streams, and nested replacement behavior in the canonical Cartilage artifact.